-Anthony Hewitson, who transcribed the diary of Lawrence Rawstorne, published only selected entries and does not specify whether dates not included were omitted by the transcriber or by the diarist himself.
-Where the entries do not deal with Preston Hewitson’s editorial notes are generally followed.
+Anthony Hewitson, who transcribed the diary of Lawrence Rawstorne, published only selected entries and does not specify whether dates not included were omitted by the transcriber or by the diarist himself: the dates for which Hewitson supplies no information are added in roman text to show how much is omitted by Hewitson.
+When Rawstorne mentions being at Penwortham he means at Penwortham Priory, his brother-in-law’s house.
 For background information about the diary see Introduction and for information about Rawstorne see his biography.

 Lawrence Rawstorne’s diary entries for January 1684